FriendsOfSymfony/FOSRestBundle/Resources/doc/5-automatic-route-generation_single-restful-controller.md

 ### Changing pluralization in generated routes

-If you want to change pluralization in generated routes, you can do this by replacing "fos_rest.service.inflector" service with your own implementation of "fos_rest.inflector".
+If you want to change pluralization in generated routes, you can do this by replacing "fos_rest.inflector.doctrine" service with your own implementation.
-Create a new class that implements "FOS\RestBundle\Util\Inflector\InflectorInterface" and  define a service of this class with name e.g. "my_fos_rest.inflector" and set the parameter in config.yml.
+Create a new class that implements "FOS\RestBundle\Util\Inflector\InflectorInterface".

 The example below will remove pluralization by implementing the interface and returning the "$word" instead of executing method ```Inflector::pluralize($word);```